Online camp signup is easy!

 Pick the criteria for coaching success, and Graham has far-exceeded the standard.

-Graham's 2009 Rice squad overcame a host of injuries to finish among the nation's Top 10 teams.
+Graham's 2009 Rice squad finished among the nation's Top 10.
 The Owls stormed to the C-USA Tournament Championship then hosted and won the NCAA Regional at Reckling Park.
 He coached Rendon to the National Freshman of the Year honors.

 The 2008 Rice squad rocketed to the upper echelon of the national Rating Percentage Index (RPI), finishing fourth overall.
 The high RPI made Rice an easy choice for a national seed in the NCAA Tournament and to host postseason games.
 Graham's Owls justified that consideration with the program's third trip to Omaha in as many years.
 The Blue & Gray dominated the C-USA regular season with a 21-3 league record.
 He was named the South Central Region Coach of the Year by his colleagues in the American Baseball Coaches Association (ABCA) and the C-USA Keith LeClair Coach of the Year.